André Girard (1901–1968)

 André Girard (25 May 1901, Chinon, Indre-et-Loire – 2 September 1968, United States of America) was a French painter, poster-maker and Resistance worker.
 During the Second World War he founded and headed the CARTE network, also taking "Carte" as his personal codename.

 Life

 Prewar

-He was the eldest child born to a pair of brewers, and attended the École des Beaux-Arts before doing military service at Saint-Cyr.
-He became a painter, studying and friendship with both Georges Rouault and Pierre Bonnard, as well as a caricaturist, and theatre set designer, and as one of the best known publicity poster designers in Paris during the 1930s.
+He was the eldest child born to a pair of brewers, and attended the École des Beaux-Arts before his military service at Saint-Cyr.
+He developed friendships with both Georges Rouault and Pierre Bonnard.
+He became a painter, as well as a caricaturist and theatre set designer.
+He was one of the best known publicity poster designers in Paris during the 1930s.
 He set himself up in Venice in 1936–37 and in Manhattan in 1938.